 No: What kind of aiding tool would you like to have regarding your mental wellness?

-Students: Any experience of using university services or programs that helped you during pandemic?
+Do you have any experience withusing university services that helped you during pandemic?

-Were there any services or resources that you feel the university is lacking?
+No: Were there any services or resources that you feel the university is lacking?

-How do you think existing services, such as the Health & Wellness center, could be improved to facilitate your needs better?
+Yes: How do you think the existing services you’ve usedcould be improved?

-Teaching staff: Any recommendations for services or programs that could help students during this time?

-Yes: Can you talk about these services a bit?
-Any advantages or disadvantages?
-What would you add to improve it?

-No: What kind of aiding resource would you like to have regarding your student's mental wellness?

 Appendix 1: Draft Formative Research Study Instrument - Yuxin